revilowaldow/BITC/Sessions/2025/11 30 - Session 56.md

 	for [[Victis]]"
 Thodunn may have heard this before from Granstar, might not be an uncommon name

-"If you recieve this letter, good job"
+"If you receive this letter, good job"
+Letter from unknown to